oeg-upm/software_classification/README.md

 This pipeline is composed by the following scripts:
 * add_github_metadata.py: It takes a list of github repositories from a CSV file, and create a new CSV file with the following metadata fields from Github (types of language, description and topics)
 * multilabel_classifier: This script classify the software in this categories: Worksflow, Benchmark, Library and Other.
 It has been trained from a DistilBERT model.
 It uses the description field used by Github.
-* calculate_type_software: This script calculates the type of the software based on the categorization provided by Linguistics library (Programming, Shell, Markdown and Data).
-Also, combine the results with the multilabel classifier to classify the software in these categories: Workflows, Notebooks, Libraries, Services, Scripts, Benchmark and Others.

 Another additional scripts are presented in the repository to reproduce the experiments:
 * calculate_distribution: This script calculates the distribution of the categories identified in the repositories.